Hasitha-Voruganti/Obesity-level-prediction/README.md

 The Naive Bayes classifier is a **probabilistic machine learning algorithm** based on **Bayes' Theorem**, which calculates the likelihood of different classes based on the given features.

-It is called **"naive"** because it assumes that all features are independent of each other—a simplification that provides significant benefits:
+It is called **"naive"** because it assumes that all features are independent of each other.
+It is a simplification that provides significant benefits:

 * Extremely **fast** and **easy** to implement.
 * **Effective** even with small datasets.